DamOConnor/gias/labs/lab03/lab03.md

 14. Save and run the pipeline

 If the pipeline succeeds, analyse the output.
-If not, work with your instructor to
+If not, work with your instructor to get it working.

 15. View the tables in the Lakehouse explorer